This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A colostomy creation is surgery that brings part of your colon (bowel) to the surface of your abdomen.
+Colostomy creation is often done with surgery to remove parts of your colon that are injured or diseased.
+The surgery brings part of your colon (bowel) to the surface of your abdomen.
 This creates a small opening in your abdomen called a stoma.
-Bowel movements pass through the stoma into a pouch that is attached to your abdomen.
+Bowel movements pass through the stoma and into a pouch that is attached to your abdomen.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.